Meal Prep Hacks for Healthy Eating: 5 Dietitian-Approved Tips + Recipe Ideas

 These are a great entry point for those looking to maximize their meal prep.
 There’s no cooking required on the prep day so crock-pot freezer meals allow you to prep a lot of meals in very little time.
 Here’s how it works:

-• Depending on how many recipes you prep, you could wind up with 16+ meals.
-As an added bonus, you can even portion out and freeze the cooked leftovers for a future meal you simply have to defrost and reheat!
+- Depending on how many recipes you prep, you could wind up with 16+ meals.
+As a bonus, you can even portion out and freeze the cooked leftovers for a future meal; you simply have to defrost and reheat!

-There are thousands of free freezer meal plans available online, but how do you know if it’s healthy?
-Look for recipes and shopping lists free of flour, sugar and focuses on whole foods.
+There are thousands of free freezer meal plans available online, but how do you know if they’re healthy?
+Look for recipes and shopping lists free of flour, sugar, and focus on whole foods.

 #2 Keep Breakfast Simple

-You don’t have to set your alarm clock an hour earlier in order to get a nutrient dense breakfast in.
+You don’t have to set your alarm clock an hour earlier to get a nutrient-dense breakfast in.
 Try one of these healthy breakfast ideas that can be made in minutes.

 Healthy Smoothie

 A smoothie is a fast way to get a variety of nutrients in a single delicious and convenient drink.
-Simply, throw organic ingredients like frozen berries, leafy greens, avocado, almond milk, protein powder in a blender and blend for a few minutes until combined.
-Try this Green Breakfast Smoothie with Collagen Peptides and Organic Whey Protein!
+Simply, throw organic ingredients like frozen berries, leafy greens, avocado, almond milk, and protein powder in a blender and blend for a few minutes until combined.
+Try this Green Breakfast Smoothie with Organic Grass-fed Collagen Peptides and Organic Grass-fed Whey Protein!

 Protein Shake

 You can simplify breakfast even further with a quick protein shake that can be prepared in less than 30 seconds.
-All you have to do is add a scoop of Organic Whey or Plant Protein and 2 tbsp of MCT Creamer to 12oz of almond milk, shake, and go.
+All you have to do is add a scoop of Organic Grass-fed Whey and 2 tbsp of MCT Creamer to 12oz of almond milk, shake, and go.
 For an extra boost of nutrition, try adding a scoop of organic fruit and/or vegetable powder.

 Butter Coffee

 Another easy breakfast option is butter coffee.
-If you already start your morning with coffee, just add one tablespoon of MCT Oil, one tablespoon of grass-fed butter, a scoop of Collagen Peptides, and blend to combine.
+If you already start your morning with coffee, just add one tablespoon of MCT Oil, one tablespoon of grass-fed butter, a scoop of Organic Grass-fed Collagen Peptides, and blend to combine.
 These key ingredients will boost your energy, mental clarity, and focus, and keep you feeling full until lunch.
 Don’t do dairy?
-Try this Dairy Free Keto Bullet Coffee with MCT Oil and Collagen Peptides that has all the benefits of butter coffee without any milk or milk by-products added.
+Try this Dairy Free Keto Bullet Coffee with MCT Oil and Organic Grass-fed Collagen Peptides, which has all the benefits of butter coffee without any milk or milk by-products added.

 Yogurt